Spengreb/atmos/README.md

 This will make Terraform lookup AWS credentials from the `~/.aws/credentials` file using the workspace name as the stanza name.
 For example the credentials file would look like the shared-creds file in this repo.

-## atmos -t
+## atmos -e

-Adding the `-t` flag to atmos will make it generate a new `~/.aws/credentials` file from environment variables.
+Adding the `-e` flag to atmos will make it generate a new `~/.aws/credentials` file from environment variables.
 You must first include the `default` access key ID & secret access key like this:

 ```
 DEFAULT_ACCESS_KEY_ID=id